vik378/ros2_vesc_drv/README.md

 ## Introduction

 I made this tiny script for my robotic platform.
-The existing VESC drivers at the moment either don't support ROS2 or dont implement CAN chaining (pass command through to a CAN device).
+The existing VESC drivers at the moment either don't support ROS2 or don't implement CAN chaining (pass command through to a CAN device).
 In my HW config I have 2x VESC devices connected via CAN.
 One of those acts as a master and connects to the host via serial (USB-serial).

 ## Install (native mode)